dedelstein/autonomous-lab/docs/software.md

 # Launch the following nodes from separate terminal windows
 # (convenient to use tmux with multiple panes in this case)
 # NB as of 9.4.2024 FLIR and RealSense have some kind of fatal conflict
+# -- no solution found yet besides rebooting and only running one or the other
 ros2 launch test_bench test_bench.launch.py
 ros2 launch test_bench FLIR.launch.py
 ros2 launch sick_scan_xd sick_mrs_6xxx.launch.py hostname:=192.168.1.18 frame_id:=LIDAR
 ros2 launch realsense2_camera rs_launch.py pointcloud.enable:=true
+ros2 launch bno055 bno055.launch.py
+ros2 launch marvelmind_ros marvelmind_ros.launch.py

 # To end any particular node, just type CTRL-c in a window with an active node
 ```